-- During this period, Western Balkan countries created 231,000 new jobs and employment rose 3.9 percent, with increases ranging from 1.9 percent in Serbia to 9.2 percent in Kosovo.
-The largest share of this increase, about 60 percent, was due to rising self-employment.
+- During this period, Western Balkan countries created 68,000 new jobs and employment rose a modest 1.1 percent, ranging from a decline of 4.5 percent in Kosovo to an increase of 3.3 percent in Montenegro.
+More than half of the employment increase in 2018 was due to an increase in female employment.

-- Youth unemployment fell faster than the overall unemployment rate, but remained high compared to EU countries.
-Almost one quarter of the youth population was not in employment, education or training (NEET), which was less than a year earlier, but still high by international standards.
+- Youth unemployment was high and persistent in the Western Balkan countries.
+Although the rate fell to 35 percent in 2018, it was twice as high as the EU average.
+More than one fifth of the youth population was not in employment, education or training (NEET), which was less than a year earlier, but still high by international standards.

 The full report and the accompanying database are available on the website of the Jobs Gateway in South Eastern Europe - SEE Jobs Gateway.

 The SEE Jobs Gateway is a community of practice for labor market policies in the Western Balkan which brings together policy makers, academics, and experts from international organizations who regularly exchange ideas and learn from the experience of other countries with regard to labor market policies.
-Most members are from or have an interest in the Western Balkan region, comprising Albania, Bosnia and Hercegovina, FYR Macedonia, Kosovo, Montenegro and Serbia.
+Most members are from or have an interest in the Western Balkan region, comprising Albania, Bosnia and Hercegovina, Kosovo, Montenegro, North Macedonia, and Serbia.